 The Commission on Volunteerism and Community Service will designate an individual to serve as the State Donations Management Coordinator.
 The State Donations Management Coordinator will create a statewide strategy for managing unaffiliated volunteers, unsolicited donated goods, and undesignated cash.
 They will have a work station in the Logistics Section at the State Emergency Operations Center during SERT activation.
 In addition to determining if offers of donated goods are needed and available to meet local needs as determined by local emergency management officials, the State Coordinator may activate a volunteer and donations coordination team to review and accept/refuse offers of donated goods after a disaster.
-The VDCT will consist of members one or more NCVOAD organizations and a representative of NCEM Logistics Branch.
+The VDCT will consist of members one or more NCVOAD organizations and a representative of the NCEM Logistics Section.
 VDCT membership is scalable and may increase in larger scale/catastrophic events.

 The state will have a system to manage and coordinate appropriate offers of unaffiliated volunteer services, unsolicited donated goods, and cash.

-The State Coordinator will have a system for operating a toll-free, bilingual hotline (call center) for disbursing emergency information and information/ inquiries related to donated goods, spontaneous volunteers, and cash donations.
-The hotline will have the capability to communicate with deaf, hard-of-hearing and/or speech-disabled callers.
+Emergency information will be dispersed related to donated goods, spontaneous volunteers, and cash donations.
+Additionally, information will be communicated to the deaf, hard of hearing, and/or speech-disabled.